 Ingredient Notes:

-• Gluten Free Flour Blend – I tested a few gluten free blends in my bread machine.
+- Gluten Free Flour Blend – I tested a few gluten free blends in my gluten free bread machine recipe.
 I highly advise using my custom gluten-free bread flour blend or Cup4Cup for this recipe.
 You will need sorghum flour, brown rice flour, tapioca, and potato starch.
 See the FAQ to see what modifications you need if using Cup4Cup!
-Note my DIY Gluten Free All Purpose Flour Blend works very well in this recipe.
+Note my DIY Gluten Free Flour Blend works very well in this recipe.
 It is gum-free.
+One reader tested the Walmart blend, Great Value Blend.

-• Flaxseed Meal – I recommend using a ground flaxseed meal.
+- Flaxseed Meal – I recommend using a ground flaxseed meal.
 Do not use whole seeds.
 You can read more about how to make sure flaxseed is gluten free.
+You can also omit this ingredient if needed.

-• Yeast – I used active dry yeast.
-I have not tested rapid yeast.
+- Yeast – I used active dry yeast but rapid yeast also works well.
 ALWAYS double-check the label to ensure your yeast brand is gluten free.
 (Note: Red Star Platinum Yeast is NOT gluten free!)

 I always use purified water when making sourdough or baking with yeast.
 Chlorine and chemicals in our tap water can kill your yeast and inhibit the rise.
 If you want the best rise, you must use purified water that doesn’t contain these chemicals.